api-platform/docs/distribution/testing.md

     }
 }
 ```

-As you can see, the example uses the [trait `ResetDatabase`](https://symfony.com/bundles/ZenstruckFoundryBundle/current/index.html#database-reset)
-from [Foundry](https://github.com/zenstruck/foundry) which will, at the beginning of each
-test, purge the database, begin a transaction, and, at the end of each test, roll back the
-transaction previously begun.
-Because of this, you can run your tests without worrying about fixtures.

 There is one caveat though: in some tests, it is necessary to perform multiple requests in one test, for example when creating a user via the API and checking that a subsequent login using the same password works.
 However, the client will by default reboot the kernel, which will reset the database.
 You can prevent this by adding `$client->disableReboot();` to such tests.